stanfeldman/wheels/readme.md

 # Usage

-	Create project(it is just good files structure, you can configure it via application options) <pre>kiss new path/to/new/project</pre>
+	Create project(it is just good files structure, you can configure it via application options) <pre>wheels new path/to/new/project</pre>

 # core/app.coffee

-	kiss = require "kiss.js"
+	wheels = require "wheels"
 	controllers = require "../controllers/controllers"
 	args = process.argv.splice 2
 	address = "127.0.0.1"